hetalang/heta-compiler/cli-references.md

 # Command Line Interface

-*This page describe how to work with Heta compiler from console (shell).*
+*This page describe how to work with Heta compiler from the console (shell).*

 If `heta` command is not available check your Heta compiler [installation](./README) and content of system paths (`PATH` variable in Windows).